loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 });
 ```

-Notice there are few missing pieces annotated with TODO comment, we will get back to them very soon.
+Notice there are few missing pieces annotated with TODO commentd, we will get back to them very soon.
 Remember, when practicing TDD in small steps,
 the goal is to add as little test code as needed to uncover a missing piece in the production code, and then add just enough production code to
 make our new test pass (while keeping all existing tests passing too).